Here’s a quick question for you:

 For example, Google Slides has a decent selection of templates for common types of projects and presentations, but it’s nowhere near the variety you’ll find on the other platforms on this list.

 Bottom line?
-Google Slides is great for basic presentations.
+Google Slides is one of the best PowerPoint alternatives for creating basic presentations with professionally designed templates.

-But if you want more advanced features like transitions and effects, it’s best to look for something else.
+But if you want more advanced key features like slide transitions and effects, it’s best to look for another PowerPoint alternative for interactive presentations.

 - Uses AI to recommend visual elements and layouts on your slides based on design principles

-- Simple and user-friendly design tool makes it easy for newbies to create beautiful presentations in minutes
+- A simple and user-friendly design tool makes it easy for newbies to create beautiful presentations in minutes

-- Wide selection of presentation and slide templates
+- Wide selection of presentation application, slide templates, and key features

 As its name suggests, Beautiful.ai is a presentation platform that leverages artificial intelligence to suggest ways to visualize your ideas and customize your designs.